 Ultimately, the jury deliberated for a mere two hours and 19 minutes on March 14, 1964, before finding Jack Ruby “guilty of murder with malice, as charged in the indictment, and [we] assess his punishment at death.”

 Over two and a half years of appeals followed, with one success.
 On October 5, 1966, the Texas Court of Criminal Appeals found that the statements Ruby made to police right after shooting Oswald shouldn’t have been admitted as evidence during the trial.
 Also, holding a trial in Dallas was deemed utterly unfair to him.
 His death sentence was overturned.

-Though a new trial was scheduled to take place in February 1967 in Wichita Falls, Texas, Ruby became too sick to move.
+Though a new trial for the man who shot Lee Harvey Oswald was scheduled to take place in February 1967 in Wichita Falls, Texas, Ruby became too sick to move.
 He had complained of stomach pain for a while but jail doctors hadn’t taken these gripes seriously.
 Upon later inspection, Ruby was diagnosed with cancer of the liver, brain, and lungs.

 On his deathbed, Ruby gave an interview with his attorney and brother from Parkland Memorial Hospital in Dallas, Texas.
 During it, he recounted the day he killed Oswald.
 He insisted that he killed Oswald in retribution for JFK’s assassination.